Permafrost/Tundra/README.md

 * `$document` is an IData document to have all occurrences of the given [regular expression pattern] in each key replaced.
 * `$pattern` is the [regular expression pattern] to match against each key.
+If not specified, no replacement will occur.
 * `$replacement` is the replacement string to be substituted in each key wherever the given pattern is found.
+If not specified, no replacement will occur.
 * `$literal?` is a boolean indicating if the replacement string should be treated as a literal string.
 If false, captured groups can be referred to with dollar-sign references, such